axr/core/CONTRIBUTING.md

  * http://help.github.com/fork-a-repo/
  * http://help.github.com/send-pull-requests/

-1. Go ahead and fork the AXR/Prototype repo.
+1. Go ahead and fork the AXR repository you'd like to work on (browser, core, examples, etc.).
 You will use that repository as your working repo.
 2. You can make any changes you like to it.
 3. When you finish, go to your fork and send a pull request.
 We'll review it as soon as possible.
 After it has been reviewed and accepted, we will merge it into